newrelic/nri-jmx/docs/jboss-standalone-tutorial/README.md

 We can inspect the available JMX metrics using nrjmx command directly or a visual tool like  JConsole.

-nrjmx tool ouputs the jmx metrics in a JSON format.
+nrjmx tool ouputs the jmx metrics in JSON format.
 We can use jq tool to format the output to be more readable:

 ```bash
 echo '*:*' | nrjmx  -port=9990 -H 0.0.0.0 --username=admin1234 --password=Password1! -r -s | jq